kcrary/istari/docs/tactics.md

   Invokes its argument tactic.
 In the event that tactic fails, it alters the error message using the supplied function.

+  It is generally a good idea to combine this with a cut.
+Otherwise when a subsequent tactic fails it will backtrack through the `transformFailure` and get its error message altered.

   + `Tactic.setFailure : string -> 'a tacticm -> 'a tacticm`

     As `transformFailure` but it simply replaces the error message.